 Brooklyn has a long and respected literary history.
 It was home to Truman Capote, Norman Mailer, Walt Whitman, and is now currently in the midst of a second literary renaissance.
 Every fall, Brooklyn pays tribute to its literary presence with the popular Brooklyn Book Festival, where some of the countries most respected writers partake in this festival.

-There are many other ways to plan a book themed excursion to Brooklyn.
-Have a DIY literary visit to Brooklyn, stopping in at the best independent and used bookstores.
+If you can't make it to the popular annual Brooklyn Book Festival, there are many other ways to plan a book-themed excursion to Brooklyn.
+You can plan a DIY literary visit to Brooklyn, stopping in at the best independent and used bookstores.
 If shopping for books or attending the festival inspires you to write one of your own novels, pack a notebook or a laptop, order a coffee and grab a table at one of Brooklyn’s many atmospheric coffee shops.

 If you're planning a trip to Brooklyn, you can always get inspiration from these fifteen novels.
 Proving that Brooklyn has been a writer’s muse for decades.
 From classics that are required reading at many schools to contemporary novels, Brooklyn serves as more than just a backdrop in these books.
 For those who aren't fans of the novel and prefer poetry or nonfiction, should pick up the poem, Leaves of Grass by Walt Whitman and every nonfiction lover must read A Walker in the City by Alfred Kazin.

-If you don't care about books, you might want to watch these classic television shows that are set in Brooklyn.
+If you don't care about books, you might want to watch some classic television shows that are set in Brooklyn.

 If you offered any character from Last Exit to Brooklyn a cold brew coffee or a kale salad, they'd probably punch you.
 Before Brooklyn's Waterfront area became a trendy apex of the art world, where Industrial buildings house distilleries and artisanal food markets, it was a gritty, working waterfront.
 Published in the 1960s, in this groundbreaking novel of postwar Brooklyn, Hubert Selby Jr. writes about a part of life that wasn't often novelized.
 From stories of alcoholic fathers to young Brooklyn guys getting into fights with men from the Army, these tales of everyday Brooklyn are powerful, as you peek into Brooklyn's darker pre-gentrification past.